Building vanilla gcc on NixOS

 Hello!

-As a bonus we can also run unmodified gcc test suite works as well:
+As a bonus we can also run unmodified gcc test suite as is:

 $$ make check